 Their website should be able to answer the following questions:

-- Who is their software provider?
+- Who are their software providers?

 - Where are they licensed?